 About Governor Pete Ricketts

+Prior to his election as governor, he worked to support Nebraska entrepreneurs and startup companies.
 Ricketts is the founder of Drakon, LLC that supports local entrepreneurs and startup companies.
-He also serves as a director for the Chicago Cubs baseball team.
+He is also a past board member of TD Ameritrade’s Board of Directors and the Chicago Cubs baseball team.

 Governor Ricketts has taken on leadership roles in local and state associations and organizations.
 Currently, he serves on the board of directors of Jobs for America's Graduates, as a director of the Nebraska Game and Parks Foundation, as a member of the Board of Advisors of Opportunity Education Foundation, on the board of the Mid-American Council of the Boy Scouts, as a member of the Archbishop’s Committee for Development, as a member of the Knights of Columbus, and as a Knight of the Holy Sepulchre.
 Governor Ricketts and his family attend St. Margaret Mary’s church.